The Psychological Profile of Genghis Khan Robert Bluestein

 The Persians Underestimate Genghis Khan

-It wasn't long before Genghis realized that his greatest fortunes lie along the silk route.
-He could vastly improve the fates of his people and their level of living by taking full advantage of trade.
-He decided to send a caravan of 1200 camels into Persia.
-The first camel caravan that the Mongols sent was to his neighbor Sultan Mohammad, ruler of the Khwarezmian Empire.
-The caravan was so lavishly rich that it appealed to Sultan Muhammad's greed.
-He simply seized it, killing the Mongol traders.
+Genghis soon realized that his greatest opportunities lay along the Silk Route, where he could significantly enhance the prosperity and quality of life of his people through trade.
+He decided to send a caravan of 1,200 camels into Persia, with the first caravan directed to his neighbor, Sultan Mohammad, the ruler of the Khwarezmian Empire.
+The caravan was so opulently rich that it tempted Sultan Mohammad's greed, leading him to seize it and kill the Mongol traders.

-Undeterred, Genghis sends three of his closer emissaries (two Mongols and a Muslim) to negotiate a trade agreement.
-He gave Sultan Mohammad a way out, explaining that an apology was all that was needed and that Sultan Mohammad punish those men responsible.
-But Sultan Mohammad believed his own hubris and refused.
-Instead, they shaved and beheaded the Muslim man and sent the others back to carry his head.
-In a further act of humiliation the two Mongols are seized their beards were cut off.
+Undeterred, Genghis sent three of his close emissaries (two Mongols and a Muslim) to negotiate a trade agreement.
+He offered Sultan Mohammad a way to resolve the situation, stating that an apology and the punishment of those responsible would suffice.
+However, Sultan Mohammad, blinded by his arrogance, refused.
+Instead, he had the Muslim emissary beheaded and sent his head back with the others.
+To further insult them, the two Mongols had their beards cut off.

-This was the ultimate insult and now Genghis was ready to turn his anger and wrath onto to Sultan Mohammad.
-A third emissary is sent with a note. ''You have chosen - War.''
+This was the ultimate insult, and Genghis was now ready to unleash his fury on Sultan Mohammad.
+A third emissary was sent with a message: "You have chosen - War."

-The breaking of the customs of exchanging of ambassadors flipped a switch in Genghis.
-In 1219, his soldiers prepare for war.
-But while he wasn't certain of the outcome, he was absolutely certain of how he was going to carry out his mission.
-In almost every battle, the Mongols were out-manned and it tested the genius of The Mongol Warrior King.
-The ruler of the Khorazan Empire of Central Asia - Sultan Mohammad - is about to taste Genghis's steel.
+The violation of diplomatic customs ignited a fire in Genghis.
+In 1219, his soldiers prepared for war.
+Although uncertain of the outcome, he was resolute in his approach.
+In nearly every battle, the Mongols were outnumbered, challenging the strategic brilliance of the Mongol Warrior King.
+The ruler of the Khwarezmian Empire, Sultan Mohammad, was about to face Genghis's might.

 In February 1220, he planned a three-pronged attack that was unrivaled in cunning and malice.
 Planned retreat was a skill that Genghis used in order to disorient the enemy.
 Sultan Mohammad streamed out his forces to chase the ''retreating'' Mongols.
 But to the north, Genghis Khan will attack through the back door.
 Like demons from his worst nightmare, in one of the greatest rear-attacks in the history of warfare, Samarkand fell in just ten days.
 Genghis reduced the cities so that there was no recovery.
 At Harat, he attacked and destroyed the plumbing, the roads, and the infrastructure.
 It was as if there was no tomorrow.